I. General Remarks

 It shall be admitted for decision

 Refusal to admit the constitutional complaint for decision may be decided by a Chamber, which consists of three Justices, by unanimous vote.
-This decision may be rendered without giving reasons, and it cannot be appealed (§ 93d(1) BVerfGG).
+This decision does not require reasons to be given, and it cannot be appealed (§ 93d(1) BVerfGG).

 VI.
 Court Fees

 Proceedings before the Federal Constitutional Court are free of charge.
-The Court may, however, charge the complainant a fee of up to EUR 2,600 if the lodging of the constitutional complaint constitutes an abuse of rights (§ 34(2) BVerfGG).
+The Court may, however, charge the complainant or an authorised representative a fee of up to EUR 2,600 if the lodging of the constitutional complaint constitutes an abuse of rights (§ 34(2) BVerfGG).

 VII.
 Withdrawal of Applications